Numbers stay right

 Choose how Quay enforces each customer's credit limit: Monitor only (track only — no checkout block), Pay on order (buyer pays by card or Shop Pay), or Block new orders (the order doesn't go through).
 Assign one mode per company; clone presets when you need to deviate.

 Over the limit → net terms are hidden, so the buyer pays now by card.
-Checkout still completes — no block.
+Checkout still completes — or, if the policy says Block new orders, it stops instead.
+Your call.

 Your company has overdue invoices.
 Please contact our accounts team at [email protected].

-Overdue past the policy threshold → checkout is blocked with your message.
+Overdue past the policy threshold → checkout is blocked with a clear message and your contact.
 Company-level — it never names a specific invoice.

 Two of the three modes.
 Monitor only lets every order through.